Paul Pagk

-Paul Pagk is a painter born in Crawley, England in 1962.
-He has lived and worked in New York since 1988.
+Paul Pagk is an abstract painter born in England, UK in 1962.
+He moved to France in 1973.
+He lives and works in New York City since 1988.

 Biography

 Pagk was born in 1962 of a Czech father and an English mother, who was also a painter and with whom he visited museums as a child.

 He studied at the École nationale supérieure des Beaux-Arts in Paris (France) from 1978 until 1982, year in which he founded the « 55 rue des Panoyaux » space in Ménilmontant (Paris) - a working space for artists located in an old foundry.
 One year later he met the French gallerist Jean Fournier who became one of his first collectors.

 In 1984, he exhibited at the galerie Jean Fournier in Paris and at the Musée des Arts Décoratifs.
 In 1987, he had his first solo-show at the galerie Jean Fournier, and exhibited also at the art center Crédac in Ivry (France) and at the Parc Floral of Paris.
 That same year, he was awarded the Prix Fénéon (Sorbonne University, Paris).
 In September 1988, he moved to New York where he had found an artist loft to rent, and what was supposed to be a one-year stay became a long-term one in New York.
 That year, he discovered the triple exhibition of Blinky Palermo, Imi Knoebel, and Joseph Beuys at the Dia Art Foundation in Chelsea (New York), which had an important impact on his work.